spatialwalk/AvatarKit-Web-Demo/README.md

 3. Click "Load Character" to load the character
 4. Click "Play Data" to load and play pre-recorded audio and animation files
 5. Observe the character's animation synchronized with audio
+6. Adjust volume using the volume slider (0-100%)

 ## 📦 Example List